 – First published … January 06, 2020 –

 The Soleimani funeral is going on as I type.
 I was lined up for some of the Iranian domestic coverage, but the funeral started earlier than planned which bumped me to tomorrow’s coverage.
 I had been reviewing the updated coverage, waiting for some of the smoke to clear.
-Gordon Duff covered for Veterans Today on the early morning coverage.
+Gordon Duff covered for VT on the early morning coverage.

 News updates have been pouring in all day, as a virtual army of journalists have been searching for every scrap to analyze why an American military, who have handled Trump so carefully to keep him from doing something crazy, blew their fairly good record by putting the Soleimani assassination on a list of reprisal options for Trump to choose.